Custom Tools

 - Single quotes for strings

-Sandbox tools execute custom code in a secure, isolated E2B environment.
+Sandbox tools execute custom code in a secure, isolated environment powered by E2B.
 The code runs in a container with network access and can install packages.

 Definition